kfogel/mailaprop/README.md

 TODO: document order of things in .emacs (but maybe also fix `mailaprop.el` so that it's less sensitive to that order).

-TODO: document what to do to `mail-mode-hook` and `message-mode-hook`.

 TODO: document how each email address must be on its own line in the
       composition headers.